erin-smith/team-generator/README.md

 Installation code:

-     To install necessary dependencies, run the following command:
+     To install, run the following command:
   `$ npm install`

      To install necessary dependencies, run the following command(s):